 In many cases, insurance companies contact individuals who have been involved in road traffic accidents offering them a sum of money to settle their claim.
 This situation arises when the victim has not sought legal advice.
 If this happens to you, we would urge you to seek legal advice as soon as possible.

 In many instances, the insurance companies are attempting to settle a claim at too low a value.
 Settlement is full and final and you do not have the option of returning for more compensation in the future.
 If this happens to you, we would urge you to contact us immediately so as to ensure you receive a fair amount of compensation for the injuries and losses you have suffered.

 All drivers owe a duty of care to all other road users, specifically including other cars, motorcycles, cyclists, lorries and buses.
 In addition, they owe a duty of care to their passengers and to pedestrians.

 If you were the driver of a vehicle involved in an accident that was not your fault, then you and your passengers, if any, are entitled to claim against the other driver/s who were responsible for the collision.

-In circumstances where you are the passenger and your driver is at fault, you are entitled to claim against the driver.
-This may, of course, be a member of your family or friend but remember, they are insured against such claims and if you have suffered an injury which leads to loss of earnings, can you afford not to claim?
+In circumstances where you were the passenger and your driver was at fault, you are entitled to claim against the driver.
+This may, of course, be a member of your family or a friend but remember, they are insured against such claims and if you have suffered an injury which leads to loss of earnings, can you afford not to claim?

 Cyclists are regarded as being the most vulnerable road user.
 Although the number of accidents involving cyclists are relatively low, when accidents do occur, the injuries sustained are often very serious, possibly leading to many months off work recuperating, or fatal.